 There is extra information saved about a subscriber in MailChimp’s merge-tags section.
 You can use these to boost your opening rates as much as you can.
 Especially, with the subscriber’s name in it.

 You can always find some people you might know in your email lists.
 It won’t be the worst idea in the world if you reach out to them and ask them to open your emails by telling them that they can find it in their spam section.
-Then they can mark it as not spam.
-It will definitely boost your opening rates and save your future emails from being marked as spam.
+Then they can mark it as not spam and you can reduce subscribers’ junk.
+It will definitely boost your opening rates, reducing spam and save your future emails from being marked as spam.

-If you have reached the end of your quest on why your emails are being marked as spam, then it is time you should change your sending domain.
+If you have reached the end of your quest on why your emails have been landing in spam, then it is time you should change your sending domain.
 You can change your domain from domain.com to email@example.com or newsletter.domain.com, etc. we don’t know how effective this is but maybe you can find it out for us :)

 What Are Spam Filters And How They Work